obiba/opal-doc/web-user-guide/my-profile.rst

 * Logout and login again with your username and password,
 * Press "Sign In" and enter the requested temporary PIN code provided by the Authenticator app and "Validate".

+In case the Authenticator app settings are lost, you can contact the system's administrator to disable your 2FA setting: as an administrator, go to Administration > Profiles pages and in the list of user profiles, press "Disable 2FA" for the considered user.

-When 2FA is enabled, it affects the R and Python APIs:
+When 2FA is enabled, it affects the client libraries:

 * **R**, when using `opal.login()` function with username and password you will be prompted to enter the PIN code.
-* **Python**, the Opal Python Client currently does not support 2FA, then use a Personal Access Token instead.

-In case the Authenticator app settings are lost, you can contact the system's administrator to disable your 2FA setting: as an administrator, go to Administration > Profiles pages and in the list of user profiles, press "Disable 2FA" for the considered user.
+* **Python**, the Opal Python commands accept the argument ``--otp`` (stands for "one-time password") to capture the PIN code from the prompt.
+* **Java**, the PIN code cannot be provided.

+Note that the 2FA mechanism does not apply when authenticating with a Personal Access Token.
+This "API key" is the recommended authentication process.

 Personal Access Tokens
 ----------------------